anilberdogan/SoloChess-Monte-Carlo-Tree-Search/README.md

-# Solo Chess Monte Carlo Tree Search
+# SoloChess Monte Carlo Tree Search

 In this project I implemented a Monte Carlo Tree Search Algorithm to SoloChess game without using any libraries.
 There is video link in description for presentation of project.